Select a heading to view more information.

 Caregivers enjoy different kinds of visits, too.
 Some like to visit when the place is teeming with smiling faces, others like a more low-key experience.
 Some parents really like to come in the morning when there might be a field trip visiting so their children can interact with kids of different ages, sizes, and backgrounds… others are willing to let their kids nap in the car during the ride here just to enjoy a quiet afternoon when you can sometimes have Noodle Forest to yourself!

 As a general rule (we offer no guarantees!) weekday mornings in the spring are bustling with lots of kids, and the afternoons are generally quieter.
 If you like being here when there might be some school groups, the mornings are for you.
-Check out the home page of our website under announcements.
-There you will find how many school kids we are expecting today.
-You can also always call ahead to our main number 602.253.0501 and press “zero” and ask about fieldtrips scheduled for the day.
+Check out Museum web calendar where you will find how many school kids we are expecting each day.
+You can also always call ahead to our main number 602.253.0501 and press “zero” and ask about field trips scheduled for the day.

 Saturdays are typically steady all day; Sundays are quieter.
 Our occasional free days (and Target Free First Friday Nights) are pretty much always really busy with waiting lines to enter, and an absolute BLAST!